notofonts/noto-docs/src/descriptions/NotoSansElbasan.md

-Noto Sans Elbasan is a unmodulated (“sans serif”) design for texts in the historical Elbasan script and in Greek.
+Noto Sans Elbasan is a unmodulated (“sans serif”) design for texts in the historical European _Elbasan_ script and in _Greek_.
 It contains 79 glyphs, 2 OpenType features, and supports 74 characters from 2 Unicode blocks.